ls1intum/Artemis/docs/dev/guidelines/client.rst

         routerLink: string [];
     }

-    // Dont do, because the type error will not be recognized during compile time. const link = { text: 'I am a Link', routerLink: 4 } as AngularLink;
+    // Do not do this because the type error will not be recognized during compile time. const link = { text: 'I am a Link', routerLink: 4 } as AngularLink;

     // Instead do (this will throw a type error during compilation because 4 ist not a string)